Exercise Unveils Surprising Connection to Dementia

 I started by identifying fitness routines that align with my interests and ensuring sustainability.

-To tackle workout challenges, I set realistic goals and employ motivational like tracking progress and rewarding milestones.
+To tackle workout challenges, I set realistic goals and employ motivational tips like tracking progress and rewarding milestones.

 By integrating social elements, such as group workouts, I boost motivation and strengthen , further enhancing brain health.